brunoproduit/my_device/README.md

 ./install.sh
 ```

-Note: needs sudo for insmod.The device driver is created in the nodefile `/dev/my_device` as a character device with major number *42*.
+Note: needs sudo for insmod, mknod & chmod.

+The device driver is created in the nodefile `/dev/my_device` as a character device with major number *42*.

 ## Remove